Stay home was the message, and only go outside for food, health reasons or work, and only then if you were unable to

 The parish churches in Eye, Thorney and Newborough were closed so services went virtual…

-Despite pubs and restaurants being shut you could still order takeaway Sunday lunch, pasta, or pizza, and get fish and chips or curry.
+Despite pubs and restaurants being shut you could still order a takeaway such as Sunday lunch, pasta, or pizza, and fish and chips or curry.
 Damian Wawrzyniak changed House of Feasts from a restaurant to a bakery within weeks, selling sourdough loaves and baguettes.
 Sunday lunches for eating at home are also available.

 Signage from the High Street…

 At PE1 Peterborough Retail Park all shops, including Van Hague, closed.
 Only Maidenhead Aquatics and Pets Corner remained open for essential pet supplies.

 Normally busy roads were quiet like they haven’t been for years.
 In fact, due to the lockdown air pollution dropped significantly across the country as everyone used their cars less.
 Dangerous Nitrogen oxide (NO2) dropped by more than half in some areas.
 Road traffic was reported to have fallen to 1955 levels.